Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

 \subsubsection{Labor of restorative justice}

-Restorative justice practices and the process of shifting to them may require significant labor from online communities.
-Restorative justice conferences can be time intensive for all stakeholders involved.
-Before victims and offenders can meet, facilitators have to negotiate with each party in pre-conferences, sometimes through multiple rounds of discussion.
-The collective meeting involves a sequence of procedures, including sharing, negotiating and reaching consensus.
-Stakeholders, in particular facilitators, must expend emotional as well as physical labor.
-In offline practices, facilitators usually occupy a paid role in organizations \cite{gavrielides2017restorative}.
+Restorative justice practices and the process of shifting to them will likely require significant labor from online communities.
+Restorative justice conferencing can be time intensive for all stakeholders involved.
+Before victims and offenders can meet, facilitators must negotiate with each party in pre-conferences, sometimes through multiple rounds of discussion.
+The collective meeting involves a sequence of procedures, including sharing, negotiating, and reaching a consensus.

+Stakeholders, in particular facilitators, must expend emotional as well as cognitive labor.
+In offline practices, facilitators are usually paid by host organizations such as schools \cite{gavrielides2017restorative}.
 However, the voluntary nature of moderation on social media sites like Discord means that online facilitators may be asked to do additional unpaid work.
-This issue can be particularly salient when moderators already expend extensive physical and emotional labor with a growing community \cite{roberts_behind_2019, dosono2019moderation, steiger2021psy}.
+This issue can be particularly salient when moderators already expend extensive labor with a growing community \cite{roberts_behind_2019, dosono2019moderation, steiger2021psy}.
 Labor is also involved in training the facilitators.
 Unlike punitive justice, restorative justice is not currently a societal norm that people can experience and learn about on a daily basis.
-Aspiring facilitators need to receive additional training to learn restorative justice principles and practices and implement them successfully to avoid creating additional harm.
+Aspiring facilitators need additional training to learn restorative justice principles and practices and implement them successfully to avoid creating additional harm.